-The decline in Pooled Revenue for Canyon Creek in Q2 2019 and YTD 2019 is the result of SSS(1) declines in these periods, and the removal of the Canyon Creek restaurant on Front Street in downtown Toronto from the Royalty Pool on January 1, 2019 after its closure in 2018.
+The declines in Pooled Revenue for Canyon Creek in Q4 2019 and Fiscal 2019 are the result of SSS(1) declines in these periods, and the closure of the Canyon Creek restaurant in Burlington, Ontario during Q4 2019, and the removal of the Canyon Creek restaurant on Front Street in downtown Toronto from the Royalty Pool on January 1, 2019 after its closure in 2018.

-The Pooled Revenue growth for the Signature Restaurants in Q2 2019 and YTD 2019 reflects one additional restaurant (Reds Square One), compared to the corresponding period a year ago, and SSSG(1) in these periods.
+The Pooled Revenue growth for the Signature Restaurants in Q4 2019 and YTD 2019 reflects one additional restaurant (Reds Square One), compared to the corresponding period a year ago, partially offset by SSS(1) declines in these periods.